 - Pseudonormalization – ST changes resolve, and T waves flatten (1 to 3 weeks)

 - Flattened T waves invert (3 to several weeks)

 - ECG normalizes (several weeks onwards)

 The global ST changes make pathophysiological sense as the underlying disease process is not associated with any particular arterial territory.

-As a pericardial effusion develops the QRS voltages shrink in size, pulsus paradoxus develops and the patient may develop AV conduction delays.
-There are no ECG changes that can really differentiate myocarditis from pericarditis.
+As a pericardial effusion develops, the QRS voltages shrink, pulsus paradoxus develops, and the patient may develop AV conduction delays.
+There are no ECG changes that can differentiate myocarditis from pericarditis.
 The sensitivity of ECG in diagnosing myocarditis has been estimated to be around 47%.

-As the pericardial effusion grows in size the heart swings around from beat to beat subtly altering the axis.
+As the pericardial effusion grows, the heart swings from beat to beat, subtly altering the axis.
 This is known as electrical alternans.

-It’s clear that if the history and exam are not suggestive of myo/pericarditis and the ECG is normal then we can stop.
+It’s clear that if the history and exam do not suggest myo/pericarditis and the ECG is normal; then we can stop.
 Do not pass go.
 Do not collect $200.
 And reassure the patient and parents and send them on their merry way with good safety netting advice and reassurance that they made the right decision to get vaccinated.
 But what value do blood tests hold?

-It would be nice if viral serology helped but it has a low negative predictive value when compared to the gold standard biopsy.
-Many reported cases of mRNA vaccine-associated pericarditis have had a normal WBC, a normal CRP and a normal ESR.
+It would be nice if viral serology helped, but it has a low negative predictive value compared to the gold-standard biopsy.
+Many reported cases of mRNA vaccine-associated pericarditis had had a normal WBC, a normal CRP and a normal ESR.

 It may be more useful to monitor disease progression or the impact of treatment.